 Gently fold together all the ingredients.
 Don’t overmix; just combine until there are no streaks of flour or large lumps remaining.

 Pour the batter between the two pans.
 I used two scales and placed the prepared cake tins on top, then set each one on the scale and reset it to zero.
-Each pan had approximately 740 grams of batter, totaling 1,480 grams of batter.
-I scraped the bowl clean with a rubber spatula to make sure I got all the batter.
+Each pan should have approximately 740 grams of batter, totaling 1,480 grams of batter.
+Use a rubber spatula to get all the batter.

 Place the cakes in the oven, preheated to 350°F, on the middle rack for 25 to 30 minutes.